JXproject/EazyEatz/readme.md

 * Estimote Beacons being locked to their registered owners (of whom we are not)
 * A significant portion of the technologies utilized were new to the team

+#Solutions
+The EazyEats app was created using react-native which enabled us to have a cross-platform compatible app with minimal additional work.
+The backend of EazyEatz utilizes Node.JS and MongoDB, and is hosted off of Google's Cloud Platform.
+Due to the Estimotes being locked, our team tried to come up with an alternative solution to using the beacons by building an RFID card reader.
+Upon the readers detection of a smartphone, it connects back through the internet to the server to push the data to the user's phone (that otherwise would have been gotten from the beacon).

 #GUI screenshot
 ![alt tag](https://github.com/chasehaddleton/EazyEatz/blob/master/readmeImage/cover.png)
 ![alt tag](https://github.com/chasehaddleton/EazyEatz/blob/master/readmeImage/passcover.png)